theajack/selon/README.md

 Set up new data

 Set up new data.
-The setting is a clone version, and changes to the set data will not affect the BQL data.
+The setting is a clone version, and changes to the set data will not affect the Selon data.
 The type of the data to be set must be the same as the original data, otherwise an exception will be thrown.

 'parameter: data; Return value: data'